 Sometimes staffing up early saves headaches later.
 New York’s Altamarea Packaging can make all the difference in maintaining the integrity of the food.
-Group offers carryout and delivery at nine of its 10 concepts, including Costata Steak and Chef Michael White’s Pasta on Demand.
+The group offers carryout and delivery at nine of its 10 concepts, including Costata Steak and Chef Michael White’s Pasta on Demand.
 To save space, each operates out of the kitchens of existing restaurants.

-“We ended up adding an additional eight menu items to both of those menus,” says Jonna Gerlich, managing director, of marketing, events, partnerships and promotions.
-“We brought in an additional line cook in the beginning as we started getting used to the volume that was pretty fast and furious for a while.
+“We ended up adding an additional eight menu items to both of those menus,” says Jonna Gerlich, managing director of marketing, events, partnerships and promotions.
+“We brought in an additional line cook in the beginning, as we started getting used to the volume that was pretty fast and furious for a while.
 And then everybody started getting a groove.”

 Test drive delivery services

 The explosion of online delivery services means restaurants now have many options that require research and questions to find the best fit.
 Get feedback from other restaurants and don’t hesitate to negotiate costs.
 When in doubt, test drive a few.